Film Spoilers and

-Rusty's Wife Barbara Confessed That She Killed His Lover Carolyn, Making It Look Like Rape; Rusty Was Investigating His Own Ex-Lover's Murder, and Discovered His Wife Was the Guilty One
+Rusty's Wife Barbara Confessed That She Killed His Ex-Lover Carolyn, Making It Look Like Rape; Rusty Was Investigating His Own Ex-Lover's Murder, and After Becoming the Prime Suspect (He Was Charged with the Murder and Then Acquitted), He Discovered That His Jealous Wife Was the Guilty One

 Barbara admitted her guilt to her husband when he discovered one of his claw hammers (the murder weapon) covered in dried blood and blonde hair and asked her about it.
 She gave a lengthy rationale: